-A lot of people suffer from acne.
-This skin condition occurs mainly in adolescents and young adults, but adults can also have acne.
-Acne occurs in both mild and very severe form.
-The condition is not contagious.
-Acne can be cosmetically disruptive and therefore have a considerable impact on the social and psychological wellbeing of those who have acne.Show more
+Many people suffer from acne, a skin condition which occurs mainly in adolescents but which can also affect adults.
+It occurs in both mild and very severe form, and while it is not contagious, it can be cosmetically disruptive due to the acne marks it leaves, and have a considerable impact on the social and psychological wellbeing of those who suffer from it.

 What is acne?

 Acne is a skin condition in which the sebaceous follicle becomes inflamed.
-The condition manifests itself mainly where most and active sebaceous glands are located, namely on the face in the so-called T-zone (forehead, nose, chin), back, neck, throat and shoulders.
-The condition occurs mainly in puberty in young people and young adults between the ages of 12 and 24 (85%).
-It usually disappears before the age of 25.
-In later life it occurs more often in women than in men.
+The condition manifests itself mainly where the most active sebaceous glands are located, namely on the face in the so-called T-zone (forehead, nose and chin), back, neck, throat and shoulders.
+The condition occurs mainly in puberty in young people and young adults between the ages of 12 and 24 (85%) and tends to disappear before the age of 25.
+In later life, it occurs more often in women than in men.

 What are the causes of acne?